owainlewis/bridge/README.md

 # Bridge

-Bridge is a stack based functional programming language inspired by Joy.
+Bridge is a stack based experimental functional programming language inspired by Joy.
 It makes heavy use of combinators to perform programming operations.

 ### Setup

 ```sh
 apt install -y opam